WhoTargetsMe/ad-transparency-standards/README.md

 # A technical standard for ad transparency

 This is a modified version of Google's "Ad Transparency Spotlight" documentation (https://github.com/Ads-Transparency-Spotlight/documentation).
-Their project served as a reminder that we lack universal technical standards for ad transparency, a problem we are trying to solve here.
+Their proposal is inadequate to cover many of the elements and areas needed to provide true transparency, particularly for political ads (which is our primary interest).
+However, project served as a reminder that we lack universal technical standards for ad transparency, a problem we are trying to solve here.

 ## Goal